sap-tutorials/Tutorials/tutorials/hana-spatial04-sapphire18/hana-spatial04-sapphire18.md

 ---

 [ACCORDION-BEGIN [Step 1: ](OpenBeerDB)]
 This time you will analyze geographical distribution of points of interest, using data from `OpenBeerDB` as an example.
-This data set was last updated in 2011, but is still OK for the tutorial.
+This data set is the list of craft breweries, beers they are producing, their styles and categories.
+The data set was last updated in 2011, but is still OK for the tutorial.

 Data has been loaded into tables: